 In these situations it is often helpful to have simple, clear visual representation of the health of a change transformation program and its component projects/release and to be able to systematically identify risk factors that are holding the transformation back from maximising its ROI.

 Having a consistent framework to drive practical next steps that improve the health of a transformation and being able to track progress over time throughout its life-cycle is very helpful for leaders and key teams.
 This drives and encourages a shared, inclusive and data-driven vision for success of the transformation.

 At the Board level with the consistent use of this PCT framework on all major projects, programs and transformations it becomes much easier to see and effectively prioritise and efficiently resource the portfolio of all changes occurring throughout an organisation for success.

 So can this measurement of the health of change be extended into these more complex change programs and organisation-wide transformations?
 Yes it can through the use and adoption of the advanced Prosci cloud based tool called the PCT Analyzer.

-For more information on this subject, 1-year access to the Prosci PCT Analyzer and 4 other advanced Prosci tools, plus coaching in why, how, with whom and when to use them on one of your change project, programs or transformations - come along to one of our Prosci Advanced Immersion programs delivered virtually in your region.
+For more information on this subject, 1-year access to the Prosci PCT Analyzer and 4 other advanced Prosci tools, plus coaching in why, how, with whom and when to use them on one of your change project, programs or transformations - come along to our Prosci Advanced Immersion workshop delivered virtually in the UK, 29th-30th April.